jeremytregunna/ruby-trello/README.md

 Supports Ruby 2.1.0 or newer.

-Use version 1.3.0 or earlier for ruby 1.9.3 support.
+Use version 1.3.0 or earlier for Ruby 1.9.3 support.
-Use version 1.4.x or earlier for ruby 2.0.0 support.
+Use version 1.4.x or earlier for Ruby 2.0.0 support.

 ## Configuration

-####Basic authorization:
+#### Basic authorization:

 1. Get your API public key from Trello via the irb console: